Typeof

 typeof, alternately also typeOf, and TypeOf, is an operator provided by several programming languages to determine the data type of a variable.
 This is useful when constructing programs that must accept multiple types of data without explicitly specifying the type.

 In languages that support polymorphism and type casting, the typeof operator may have one of two distinct meanings when applied to an object.
 In some languages, such as Visual Basic, the typeof operator returns the dynamic type of the object.
 That is, it returns the true, original type of the object, irrespective of any type casting.
 In these languages, the typeof operator is the method for obtaining run-time type information.

 In other languages, such as C# or D and, in C (as of C23), the typeof operator returns the static type of the operand.
 That is, it evaluates to the declared type at that instant in the program, irrespective of its original form.
 These languages usually have other constructs for obtaining run-time type information, such as typeid.

+Such an operator may be usable as a value, providing a run-time representation of the type, or as a type itself that can be applied to a value.

 Examples

 C

 As of C23 typeof is a part of the C standard.
 The operator typeof_unqual was also added which is the same as typeof, except it removes cvr-qualification and atomic qualification (differentiating it from decltype in C++).

-In a non-standard (GNU) extension of the C programming language, typeof may be used to define a general macro for determining the maximum value of two parameters: